ReflectsLight/surah-name-glyphs/README.md

 **Script**

-* [bin/build-png](bin/build-png) is a shell script that's responsible for the generation of PNG images from the images found in [svg/](svg/)
+* [bin/build-png](bin/build-png) is a shell script that's responsible for the generation of PNG images. <br>
+  The PNG images are generated from the images found in [svg/](svg/)

 ## Credit